-- In a medium bowl, sift together the flour, baking powder, baking soda, and salt.
+- In a medium bowl, sift together the flour, baking powder, baking soda, cocoa powder, and salt.

-- In a large bowl, mix the butter until creamy, add sugar, and beat on high speed for 3 minutes.
+- In a large bowl, beat the butter until creamy, add sugar, and beat on high speed for 3 minutes

 - Beat in the eggs, one at a time.

-- Mixing at low speed, gradually add in the flour, in 3 portions, alternating it with the warm water, in two portions.
+- Mixing at low speed, gradually add in the flour mixture, in 3 portions, alternating it with the warm water, in two portions.